neuronsimulator/nrn/vector.rst

     Description:
-        Return a h.vector which is a copy, including the label, of the vsrc vector.
+        Return a h.Vector which is a copy, including the label, of the vsrc vector.
         (Similar to the :meth:`Vector.c` function which does not copy the label) Useful in the construction of filter chains.
         Note that with no arguments, it is not necessary to type the